-You can take advantage of a Pre-season Permit of $65 per snowmobile, or In-Season Permit of $80.
-Grab a Weekday Permit for $50 (good for the whole season, not valid between 5:00 p.m. on Friday - 5:00 p.m.
-Sunday), and a Weekly Permit for $45, which is good for 7 consecutive days starting on the date of purchase.
-Upgrade a Weekly Permit any time during the same season for $35, so you never have to pay more than $80.
+You can take advantage of a Pre-season Permit of $80 per snowmobile, or In-Season Permit of $100.
+Grab a Weekday Permit for $60 (good for the whole season, not valid between 5:00 p.m. on Friday - 5:00 p.m.
+Sunday), and a Weekly Permit for $55, which is good for 7 consecutive days starting on the date of purchase.
+Upgrade a Weekly Permit any time during the same season for $45.

 Inlet is a gateway to the state land trails in the Moose River Plains Recreation Area.
 The Town of Inlet grooms for 15 miles of this trail and then the Town of Indian Lake takes over.
-The Inlet Barnstormers Snowmobile Club grooms some of the spur trails in "The Plains" including the connector trail that takes you to the Seventh Lake Boat Launch and many miles of trails off Uncas Road, around Eight Lake Campground and on to Raquette Lake.
+The Inlet Barnstormers Snowmobile Club grooms some of the spur trails in "The Plains," including the connector trail that takes you to the Seventh Lake Boat Launch and many miles of trails off Uncas Road, around Eighth Lake Campground, and on to Raquette Lake.

-For an iconic ride, your should definitely try Moose River Plains — you'll find wide, well-groomed trails, make a side trip to the "Big T" in the Moose River Plains.
-You can usually find deer hanging out at The Big T.
+For an iconic ride, you should definitely try Moose River Plains — you'll find wide, well-groomed trails.
+Make a side trip to the "Big T." You can usually find deer hanging out here.

 However, a permit is not required on any trails that are on state land and trails that run along county roads to access the trails.